videoerror/SurvivalTest-M0d/README.md

 # Connect

 What's that?
 You'd like to be involved?
 Well sure!
-We have a Discord channel where you as a community member can interact and track the project [here](https://discord.gg/Ct82V8f).
+We have a Discord server where you as a community member can interact and track the project [here](https://discord.gg/Ct82V8f).